vishwaraj101/drozer_install/README.md

 * Create a folder "drozerx"
 * Place script and drozer-2.3.4-py2.7.egg in the same folder "drozerx"
 * Run the script as ```sudo python drozer_install.py```
-* launch drozer by hitting drozer via terminal
+* Launch drozer by hitting drozer via terminal